district-labs/web3-sets/apps/docs/pages/architecture/rules.md

 ```

 ### ID
-Unique identifier using the a URN pattern (e.x. rule:identification:property)
+Unique identifier using the URN pattern (e.x. rule:identification:property)

 ### Root
 The `root` boolean field designates an entry rule. **A set must have 1 or more root rules.**

-For example if 3 rules exist, but 1 of those rules is `oneOf` for the 2 other rules, the runtime needs to start at the root rule.
+For example, if 3 rules exist, but 1 of those rules is `oneOf` for the 2 other rules, the runtime needs to start at the root rule.

 The [Disco District Party Set]() set demonstrates this specific use case.